 The analysis considers an alternative approach to gas supply investments and instead proposes an “efficiency first” solution: reducing gas demand through a dedicated building renovation programme.
 BPIE puts forward a set of recommendations covering risk assessment and preventive measures, guidance on investment opportunities as well as on developing future EU and MS level strategies.

 By: BPIE Date: 07.09.2016

-The paper draws out the public interest and policy implications from the report and concludes that a new approach to gas infrastructure is needed to avoid stranded capacity and ensure taxpayer and consumer money is well spent.
+This infrastructure expansion comes despite recent reductions in EU gas consumption.
+Meeting EU energy and climate targets will require a reduction in fossil fuel use over time, raising questions about how new gas infrastructure is planned and prioritised in the energy transitions.
+This paper by E3G draws out the public interest and policy implications from the Energy Union Choices report and looks at what approach to gas infrastructure is needed to avoid stranded capacity and ensure taxpayer and consumer money is well spent.

 By: E3G Date: 19.07.2016

 Based on extensive technical analysis conducted by the Artelys, ElementEnergy and Climact, the study looks at which infrastructure investments are lowest risk and regret to ensure resilience throughout the transition, and whether an integrated view on infrastructure (gas, power, buildings) help meet security of supply challenges at a lower cost.
 It finds that, overall, the existing gas infrastructure in Europe is resilient to a wide range of demand projections and supply disruptions.
 In places where gas security of supply concerns do occur, the report finds that an integrated, regional approach that looks at gas, electricity and buildings together, can help meet these challenges at significantly lower costs.

 By: Energy Union Choices Date: 19.07.2016